Chat Gateway & Routing

 team_idtoorg_idfor Slack, pubkey for Nostr). - Normalization: Provider-specific payload is converted to a standard inbound message format.

-- Agent resolution: Slug extracted from message text.
+eve-storage://references. - Agent resolution: Slug extracted from message text.
 If recognized, routes to that agent.
 If not, routes to org default.

 - Thread creation: Thread key computed from account, channel, and optional thread ID.
 Existing thread matched or new thread created.
+Provider metadata stored for outbound delivery.

 - Job creation: Job created for the resolved agent in the agent's project.
 Thread and event recorded.
+File references carried in job metadata.

 The gateway logs each step, making it possible to trace why a message was routed to a particular agent or dropped.